MLHale/wearable-ember/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+Run 'ember build' then move the dist/ directory to your cordova build directory.

 ## Further Reading / Useful Links